joshmakar/stipe-cli-docker-bash/README.md

 # Stipe CLI Bash
-Stipe bash script and environment for running one-off commands to the Stripe-CLI
+Stipe bash script and environment for running one-off commands using the Docker Stripe-CLI

 ## Installation
 1. Clone this repo